 “We’ll see if MOOCs bring about the democratisation of education or just the mass consumerisation of good lecturing.” — @gpetriglieri

-If you are exploring the emerging trends in learning, you have not missed the emergence of MOOCs these days.
+If you explore the emerging trends in learning, you have not missed MOOCs’ emergence these days.

 “You want to understand what’s right and what’s wrong about the variety of activities people are calling MOOCs, just take some.
 JFDI.”